radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 camelCase.
 See also https://github.com/opengeospatial/ogcapi-features/issues/251 and https://github.com/opengeospatial/ogcapi-features/issues/253
 * *Sorting* - There is desire for OAFeat to [support sorting](https://github.com/opengeospatial/ogcapi-features/issues/157).
 STAC has an extension for this in use, see https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/sort [Staccato](https://github.com/planetlabs/staccato) also experimented with a simpler GET syntax for sorting and ordering.
-Note also the original ogc filter specification has a [section on sortBy](http://docs.opengeospatial.org/is/09-026r2/09-026r2.html#88) which should also be reviewed.
+Relevant PR: [https://github.com/radiantearth/stac-spec/pull/513] Note also the original ogc filter specification has a [section on sortBy](http://docs.opengeospatial.org/is/09-026r2/09-026r2.html#88) which should also be reviewed.
 * *Ordering* - Though pretty implicit in both of the above topics, we need to specify exactly how to specify an order, and be clear on what the default order of things is.
 * *Fields* - Another key capability is the ability for a client to request for the server to only return certain fields, instead of returning the whole payload each time.
 See the [STAC Fields extension](https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/fields) and https://github.com/opengeospatial/ogcapi-features/issues/16 - This was known as 'propertyNames' in previous WFS version I believe.
 * *Cross-collection queries* - Default in STAC, as most everything people want spans collections.
 See https://github.com/opengeospatial/ogcapi-features/issues/154
+* *Aggregations* Queries that return aggregated statistics over the result sets rather than in Items.
+One example is [Astraea Earth OnDemand API](https://eod-catalog-svc-prod.astraea.earth/api/v2/), that takes the same parameters as search, but returns result identitical to an Elasticsearch aggregation, with the addition of a `search:metadata` attribute

 ## Filter